 One might wonder: What is Ramadan’s significance concerning Muslim unity.
 This is a question that is answered by the enthusiasm with which Ramadan is celebrated all around the world.
 Muslims unite in having a month of prayer and reflection for themselves.
 The whole aura completely changes the moment lunar verification of the holy month’s beginning is received.
 People doing iftar together in a mosque is a powerful picture.
 It reflects the very spirit Ramadan is all about.
-Even friends and family at home love to breakfast together.
+Even friends and family at home love to have breakfast together.
 A tradition that unites individuals all over the world and reflects what is Ramadan all about!

 Ramadan’s status in the pillars of Islam

 What is Ramadan’s importance in the fundamental values of Islam?
 There are five pillars of Islam.
-These include Faith, Prayer, Hajj (which means making the pilgrimage to Mecca), Zakat and yes, Sawm.
+These include Faith, Prayer, Hajj (which means making the pilgrimage to Mecca), Zakat, and yes, Sawm.
 Sawm is an Arabic word used for fasting.
 So you can see why fasting is so critical for Muslims.
 The consequences are quite serious if one is missing fasts intentionally, without any major issue.
 However, some people are exempt from fasting, we will discuss them later in this discussion.
 Fasting is not all about staying hungry though.
 Let us have a look at Ramadan from a spiritual point of view.

 Ramadan: A time for spiritual reflection

 Staying hungry serves no purpose if there is no spiritual reflection attached to fasting.
-After all, what is Ramadan without reviewing your life?
+After all, without reviewing your life?
 The increased frequency and intensity of prayers tell us that Muslims consider this month very important, spiritually.
-Loving people around you, making more donations to charity and adopting good moral values revolutionizes a person’s life.
+Loving people around you, making more donations to charity, and adopting good moral values revolutionizes a person’s life.
 By the end of Ramadan, one can see the transformations in a somewhat not so religious Muslim.
 These transformations answer the question of what is Ramadan’s impact on a Muslim very efficiently.

 Who is exempt from fasting?

 Muslims begin fasting regularly once they reach puberty.
-Like we said before, consequences are pretty serious if you miss a fast.
+Like we said before, the consequences are pretty serious if you miss a fast.
 Either feed 60 poor people or fast for another 60 days!
 However, there are some exemptions in this regard.
 People who are exempted from fasting are ill, pregnant women, menstruating women as well as travelers.